 Accenture analyzed the input and provided both unit and campus level recommendations.
 We now have a comprehensive assessment of IT at Michigan, and have learned a great deal about our strengths as well as areas that need improvement.

-The assessments will provide unit and campus leadership with data not previously available to make data-driven decisions about reducing IT expenditures.
+The assessments provided unit and campus leadership with data not previously available to make data-driven decisions about reducing IT expenditures.
 Successful implementation of assessment recommendations should both protect existing IT strategic investments and facilitate new technology innovation.

 At the unit level: